greatscottgadgets/facedancer/docs/source/using_usb_proxy.rst

 The Simplest USB Proxy
 ----------------------

-The simplest use for USB Proxy is to transparently forward USB transactions between the host to the device and log them to the console.
+The simplest use for USB Proxy is to transparently forward USB transactions between the target computer and the proxied device while logging them to the console.

 .. literalinclude:: ../../examples/usbproxy.py
    :language: python